 Phifer-Rixey, M., Bomhoff, M., and M.W.
 Nachman..
 Patterns of differentiation among recently diverged subspecies of house mice inferred from transcriptome sequencing (poster).
 Society for Molecular Biology and Evolution, Chicago, IL.
 July 2013.

 Phifer-Rixey, M., Bomhoff, M., and M.W.
 Nachman.
 Genome wide patterns of subspecies of house mice.
 Joint Congress on Evolutionary Biology, Ottawa, Canada.
 July 2012.

-Manuscript Review:Biology Letters, Current Zoology, eLife, Evolutionary Ecology, Genetics, Molecular Biology and Evolution, Molecular Phylogenetics and Evolution, PLoS Genetics, PLoS One, Scientific Data, Scientific Data, and Scientific Reports
+Manuscript Review:Biology Letters, Current Zoology, eLife, Evolutionary Ecology, Evolutionary Applications, Genetics, Molecular Biology and Evolution, Molecular Ecology, Molecular Phylogenetics and Evolution, PLoS Genetics, PLoS One, Scientific Advances, Scientific Data, and Scientific Reports

-Proposal Review: National Science Foundation (U.S.A), Czech Science Foundation
+Proposal Review: National Science Foundation (ad hoc U.S.A), Czech Science Foundation, NSFGRFP (2019)

-Society for the Study of Evolution, Genetics Society of America, Society for Molecular Biology and Evolution, European Society of Evolutionary Biology, Sigma Xi, Phi Beta Kappa, Phi Eta Sigma
+Society for the Study of Evolution, Genetics Society of America, Society for Molecular Biology and Evolution, European Society of Evolutionary Biology, Sigma Xi